marcelo-s/student-system/README.md

-# Problem 1
+# Student - Class System

-Create a REST API for a system that assigns students to classes.
+REST API for a system that assigns students to classes.
 API can be used by both a UI and programmatically by other systems.

-Deliverables:

-1.  (required) java code via a GitHub repository.
-2.  (required) a short write-up  around what technologies/frameworks you are/would use in implementing various parts/tiers of this system.
-3.  (optional) deployable/runnable war/jar.
-4.  (optional) API documentation

 # Technologies
 - Java 11